 Expert reports are optional for which the expert may charge separately.
 It may be possible to avoid a ban without the need for expert reports.

-If it necessary for the expert to attend Court they will claim their fees for attending from the Court.
+If it is necessary for the expert to attend Court they will claim their fees for attending from the Court.
 We may ask for payment on account to cover these fees in the event the Court refuses to authorise their costs which tends to be the exception.
 This may be in the region of £500 to £1000.

 Choosing your level of service

 Whatever level of service you select you will have the same supervising lawyer, reviewing lawyer and caseworker.
-You have a number of options for the lawyer appointed to represent you at Court.
+You have a number of options for the advocate lawyer appointed to represent you at Court.

-A substantial proportion of our successful cases are achieved through persuading the prosecution to discontinue the case before trial but for those clients who want to maximise their chances we provide options for choosing their level of seniority.
+A substantial proportion of our successful cases are achieved through the reviewing lawyer persuading the prosecution to discontinue the case before trial but for those clients who want to maximise their chances we provide options for choosing the level of seniority of the advocate lawyer.

-For the firms standard fees on the basic package an independent lawyer (up to 5 years qualified) will be thoroughly briefed with the firms’ tried and tested methods to ensure the best possible outcome at Court.
+For the firms standard fees on the basic package an independent advocate lawyer (up to 5 years qualified) will be thoroughly briefed with the firms’ tried and tested methods to ensure the best possible outcome at Court.

-You will be given the option of upgrading your level of service for a more senior lawyer (10 years plus) for an additional £450 per hearing.
+You will be given the option of upgrading your level of service for a more senior advocate lawyer (10 years plus) for an additional £450 per hearing.